Jiajun-Liu/torchplay/README.md

 # torchplay
 Minimalist PyTorch tutorial for students with specific objectives

-The folder *pytorch-learning-beginer* was written by Bingqing Zhang, who is a Pytorch beginner
+The folder *pytorch-learning-beginer* was written by Bingqing Zhang, who is a Pytorch beginner.